-West Compton is set in a pastoral landscape enclosed by dense hedgerows and characterised by mature trees.
-These trees within open countryside and private gardens make an important contribution to the character of the conservation area.

-The open spaces between the buildings allow a succession of views out to the chalk down lands of Melbury Hill and Compton Down.
-The low building heights allow glimpses of St Mary's church above the rooftops and panoramic views through to the surrounding countryside throughout the village.
-These views provide strong visual links between the village and its surrounding landscape.
-An Area of Outstanding Natural Beauty enfolds the village.
-This designation has affectively protected the natural beauty of the surrounding countryside with its remains of Iron Age Field Systems.
-These provide a tangible link to the origins of the settlement.
+East Compton is set in a pastoral landscape enclosed by dense hedgerows and dotted with distinctive mature oak trees.
+The open spaces and green gaps between the buildings allow constant views out to the chalk down lands of Melbury Hill and Compton Down.
+Common roof heights allow glimpses of the ruined St Mary's Church Tower and allow panoramic views throughout the village.
+These provide important links between the village and surrounding landscape.
+An area of Outstanding Natural Beauty surrounds the village and radiates out into the countryside, protecting the natural beauty and preserving the remains of Iron Age field systems that surround the settlement, which provide a tangible link to the origins of the Compton's.

-FIGURE IV: PLAN OF WEST COMPTON.SOURCE: 1929 OS MAP 1, 2500.
+FIGURE IV: PLAN OF EAST COMPTON.SOURCE: 1929 OS MAP 1, 2500.
 (DORSET ARCHIVES SERVICE © RESERVED.)